vasanthv/jsonbox/README.md

 # jsonbox.io
-A HTTP based JSON storage.
-It lets you store, read & modify JSON data over HTTP APIs for FREE.
-Ideal for small projects, prototypes or hackathons, where you don't have to spin up your own data store.
+Jsonbox allows you to store, read, and modify JSON data over HTTP APIs for FREE.
+Jsonbox is ideal for situations where you don't have to spin up your own data store, such as small projects, prototypes, and hackathons.

 ## API Documentation